Learn how to plan living room lighting and you can create the right illumination levels and atmosphere for each of its functions.

 ‘Light switches are the most interactive part of your interior design and should be an integral part of the design process from the beginning.
 Any design feature that is so frequently handled must reflect your design in not only the look, but also the quality of the touch.’

 Finally, if you’d like to be able to control your lighting from the sofa, or even the other side of the world (as long as you have an internet signal), then consider smart lighting.
 This is where you install smart LED bulbs, which can be controlled via an app or your voice assistant.
-They allow you to alter the brightness and even colour of your lights at a tap of the finger.
-The most popular brands include Philips Hue, Hive Active and Ikea.
+They allow you to alter the brightness and even color of your lights at a tap of the finger.
+The most popular brands include Philips Hue (opens in new tab), Hive Active (opens in new tab) and Ikea (opens in new tab).

 Can you install living room lighting yourself?